-To determine the success rate of the countermeasure, SIZE with base-peak and peak-peak P300 and FIT were performed.
+In order to determine success rate of the countermeasure, SIZE with base-peak and peakpeak P300 and FIT were performed.
 The use of these analysis methods also allowed comparisons with regard to efficacy and resistance to countermeasures.
-It is noted that because Farwell and Donchin (1991) utilized a 90% confidence interval with the FIT method they introduced, we also utilize a 90% confidence level for SIZE analyses in this study for purposes of comparison of methods.
+It is noted that since Farwell & Donchin (1991) utilized a 90% confidence interval with the FIT method they introduced, we also utilize a 90% confidence level for SIZE analyses in this study for purposes of comparison of methods.
 Additionally, for the first time, analysis with RT-BOOT was performed.
 The innocent group served to provide estimates of false positive rates for each analysis method.
-For each analysis method, one is diagnosed as not guilty if one's behavioral data show that one paid attention to the stimuli (>90%) of the targets correctly identified with the unique button press), and if the ERP analysis method did not yield a guilty result.
+For each analysis method, one is diagnosed as not guilty if one's behavioral data show that one paid attention to the stimuli (> 90% of the targets correctly identified with the unique button press), and if the ERP analysis method did not yield a guilty result.
 This was the case with each analysis method employed.